A Lesson to Learn: Eastman Kodak Company (KODK)

 KODK’s Market Performance

-KODK stocks went down by 0.00% for the week, with a monthly drop of -10.68% and a quarterly performance of -18.49%, while its annual performance rate touched 275.51%.
-The volatility ratio for the week stands at 5.63% while the volatility levels for the past 30 days are set at 6.00% for Eastman Kodak Company.
-The simple moving average for the period of the last 20 days is -5.58% for KODK stocks with a simple moving average of -12.62% for the last 200 days.
+KODK stocks went up by 6.52% for the week, with a monthly drop of -3.21% and a quarterly performance of -17.91%, while its annual performance rate touched 253.15%.
+The volatility ratio for the week stands at 6.62% while the volatility levels for the past 30 days are set at 5.73% for Eastman Kodak Company.
+The simple moving average for the period of the last 20 days is 1.75% for KODK stocks with a simple moving average of -7.77% for the last 200 days.

-During the last 5 trading sessions, KODK remain unchanged, which changed the moving average for the period of 200-days by +225.66% in comparison to the 20-day moving average, which settled at $7.76.
-In addition, Eastman Kodak Company saw -9.58% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KODK rose by +6.52%, which changed the moving average for the period of 200-days by +275.12% in comparison to the 20-day moving average, which settled at $7.68.
+In addition, Eastman Kodak Company saw -3.69% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading